yeasy/docker-compose-files/hyperledger/README.md

 # Hyperledger fabric

-You can use the following script to install docker and start a 4-node PBFT cluster in one instruction.
+You can use the following script to install Docker and start a 4-node PBFT cluster in one instruction.

 ```sh
 $ bash setupPbft.sh